-The NRC will amend 10 CFR 50.55a to incorporate by reference the new Code Cases and revisions to existing Code Cases listed as approved in Tables 1 and 2 of this guide, and to state the requirements governing the use of Code Cases.
+This RG is incorporated into 10 CFR 50.55a by reference.
+The RG contains new Code Cases and revisions to existing Code Cases that the staff has approved for use, as listed in Tables 1 and 2 of this guide.
+The rule also states the requirements governing the use of Code Cases.
 Code Cases approved by the NRC may be used voluntarily by applicants or licensees as an alternative to compliance with ASME Code provisions that have been incorporated by reference into 10 CFR 50.55a.
 Because of continuing change in the status of Code Cases, the staff plans periodic updates to 10 CFR 50.55a and this guide to accommodate new Code Cases and any revisions of existing Code Cases.

-Paperwork Reduction Act (Ref.
-6)
+Paperwork Reduction Act